ministryofjustice/security-guidance/docs/acceptable-use-policy.md

 -   **POL.ITAUP.015**

-    All Users **MUST** ensure that MoJ systems are not used in an abusive, offensive, defamatory, obscene, or indecent, or other such nature as to bring the MoJ or any its employees into disrepute.
+    All Users **SHALL** ensure that MoJ systems are not used in an abusive, offensive, defamatory, obscene, or indecent, or other such nature as to bring the MoJ or any its employees into disrepute.

 ## Potential to cause offence and harm